ScarletWriter/my-work/index.md

-# Skylark - creating Task
+# Skylark - Creating Task
 Skylark is an project management tool designed to help teams plan, track and manage projects.
 It enables collaboration between departments,ensure timely task completion, and gives project managers a clear view of project progress.
 The **Add Task** and **Assign Task** helps you to break down a project into smaller, manageable chunks.
 To create a new task,
 1. open your roject Dashboard in Skylark.